clear-route/forge/docs/adr/0022-intelligent-tool-result-display.md

 - ✅ Template-based summaries (fast, predictable)
 - ✅ Cache last 20 results (configurable)
 - ✅ 3-5 preview lines based on terminal height
-- ✅ Discovery via inline "[Press 'v' to view]" text
+- ✅ Discovery via inline "[Press Ctrl+V to view]" text
 - ✅ Auto-detect file type with 's' key toggle

 The proposal has been accepted and is ready for implementation following the 5-phase plan outlined above.